manjeetdahiya/manjeetdahiya.github.io/_posts/2018-12-11-probability-interpretations.md

 it does not matter how one interprets the probability, the theorem remains the same.

 ### Conclusion
-In summary, there are multiple interpretations different of probability, and no single interpretation can explain all the observations.
+In summary, there are multiple different interpretations of probability, and no single interpretation can explain all the observations.
-Fortunately, however, the choice of interpretation does not impact the the calculus of probability.
+Fortunately however, the choice of interpretation does not impact the the calculus of probability.